wssimms/gssquared/Docs/DevelopLog.md

   set_content_pos (to locate the content inside the content area)

 I think I might be rendering the OSD (completely off screen) when I shouldn't be.. let's debug that actually.
 Yes. oops.
+Rendering time for a text frame is now down to 230us when scrolling a lot.
+When we're just flashing the cursor (only doing one line update) as low as 22uS.
+Yow.
+Debugger uses 440-450uS when trace is open.
+That's a lot lower. the unneeded OSD drawing was probably taking 100-130uS per frame.
+Keep eye on issue where window close to screen edge was flaking out..
+I wonder if drawing OSD in negative coords all the time was causing that issue.

+Well, how hard could it be to do a shutdown thing with F12 now?